drmsmith/agrdt/README.md

 * (5) surveillance_loop.R: R file that executes functions from functions.R upon files from Model_herdI_incidenceLow to simulate surveillance
   * results are saved to Surveillance/output/Output_lot3/
   * follows naming convention for CTC files: files for LTCF1 end in 0202_1_1, LTCF2 in 0202_2_1, and LTCF3 in 0505_2_2
+  * NB: this program was originally designed for parallel dispatch on a computing cluster; to run all simulations considered and ultimately used to produce results (below), estimated run-time on a normal desktop computer is roughly 100 hours

 # raw surveillance output
 * (6) Surveillance/output/Output_lot3/: folder containing CSV output files from surveillance loop